COVID-19 ESSENTIAL INFO

-- The Province has ordered restaurants, bars and tour boat operators to take names/contact info of all clients.
+- When dine-in is permitted, the Province has ordered restaurants, bars and tour boat operators to take names/contact info of all clients.
 Please cooperate with businesses as they fulfill this public health directive.

 - Wash your hands and/or use hand sanitizer at every opportunity.

 - Make a plan and call ahead.
-Capacity at restaurants, wineries, events and shops is greatly reduced.
+When not in the Province-wide Shutdown, capacity at restaurants, wineries, events and shops is greatly reduced.
 Accommodations are booking up quickly.
+Some businesses are restricting indoor service to residents of Prince Edward and Hastings County only.
 Spontaneity is fun, but we don’t want you to be disappointed.
 Make a plan in advance.

 - Wherever possible, make a reservation.
 Call ahead for takeout or curbside pickup.
 Check directly with businesses about their hours, services and protocols.
-Check here for ideas of things to do, and things you can book in advance.
+Check here for ideas of things to do when we are not in a Province-wide Shutdown, and things you can book in advance.

 - During peak summer months, visit beaches in the early morning, evening or on weekdays.
 Beaches and outdoor spaces are especially busy in July and August and thousands of unprepared visitors are turned away every day.
 Do not head to the beach without checking these channels in advance: